Indo-US relations on upward trajectory, 'sharper edges' in trade ties will be addressed: Jaishankar | Devdiscourse

-Indo-US relations have been on an upward trajectory and are in a very good health, External Affairs Minister S Jaishankar said on Tuesday, asserting that trade issues and the "sharper edges" which the media has reported will be addressed in the "not too distant future".
-Addressing the 100-day press conference of the Ministry of External Affairs, he said the "trajectory" of the relationship between India and the US has been "upwards" amid various administrations in Washington, be it Bush, Obama and now Trump.
+Indo-US relations have been on an upward trajectory and are in a very good health, External Affairs Minister S Jaishankar said on Tuesday, asserting that the "sharper edges" in trade ties which the media has reported will be addressed in the not so distant future.
+Addressing the 100-day press conference of the Ministry of External Affairs, he said the "trajectory" of the relationship between India and the US has been "upwards" amid various administrations in Washington, be it George Bush, Barack Obama and now Donald Trump.

 Responding to a question on commerce, he said the trade problem between the two countries is "normal".
 Regarding trade relations, the minister was of the view that "it's a glass 90 per cent full rather than 10 per cent empty".